amperity/amperity-docs/amperity_api/source/endpoint_get_campaign_drafts_list.rst

 (This example is formatted for readability in a narrow page layout.)

-.. endpoint-get-campaigns-list-request-example-curl-end
+.. endpoint-get-campaign-drafts-list-request-example-curl-end

-.. _endpoint-get-campaigns-list-request-python:
+.. _endpoint-get-campaign-drafts-list-request-python:

 Python
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-.. endpoint-get-campaigns-list-request-python-start
+.. endpoint-get-campaign-drafts-list-request-python-start

 The following example shows how to use Python to send a request to the **/campaign-drafts** endpoint.
 This example converts the JSON response into a CSV file named "campaigns.csv".